 How can insurance companies make a guarantee that your Fixed Index Annuity may go up, but will not go down?

-In a Fixed Index Annuity, the insurance company uses your premium to invest in bonds, mortgages, and other instruments in the safe, core general account.
+In a Fixed Indexed Annuity, the insurance company uses your premium to invest in bonds, mortgages, and other instruments in the safe, core general account.
+This produces an annual rate of return, often known as the ‘general account’ yield.
+The insurance company expenses are subtracted from this to create the yield you can expect to see with a fixed annuity.

-If the market goes up, the company will exercise the option and realize a gain.
-They credit a portion of the gain on that option contract to your annuity contract.
+If the market goes up, the company will exercise the option and realize a gain that is credited to your annuity account value.

-If the market moves sideways or down, the option expires worthless and no interest – or gain- is available for crediting.
+If the market moves sideways or down, the option expires worthless and no interest – or gain- is available for crediting, but most importantly no loss of principal is realized.

 Potential for Gain with No Risk of Loss